Austin DWI Attorney

 Exercise Your Constitutional Rights

 It is important for you to know your rights.
 Unfortunately, many people are not fully informed on what their rights are when pulled over for DWI.
-You can and should:

 - Refuse ALL tests.

 - Refuse the standardized field sobriety tests (SFST’s).